 Allspice essential oil can be used in many different ways.
 It can be diffused, inhaled or applied topically.
 Allspice essential oil can also be added to bathwater or used in massage.

-See also Atlas Cedarwood Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Coffee Essential Oil: A Guide to Benefits, Uses and Side Effects

 Allspice essential oil can be used in many different recipes.
 Here are a few ideas: